 4 When I play I give people 'surcharge amnesia'.
 If there's any one reason I'm a successful musician it is this: I play music simply and to the point and it hypnotizes people and makes them forget about surcharges.

-6 As for any jazz musicians who think that they are 'famous' (God, what an incredible leap for a mind to make!) and think that playing an instrument really really fast makes you a MUSICIAN (!): Get stuffed!
-Save up and get a LIFE!
+6 As for any jazz musicians who think that they are 'famous' (lordy, what an incredible leap for the human mind to make!) and think that playing an instrument really really fast makes you a musician: Save up and get a life!

-7 My duty (as defined by me) is to bring that sacred act (playing my piano) unscarred and unsullied through to the last day of my life, in pristine condition, ready for trade-in.
+7 My duty, as defined by me, is to bring all sacred acts unscarred and unsullied through to the last day of my life, in pristine condition, ready for trade-in.

 10 I think that's it's a myth that we all have jobs to do, all of the time.
 I think it's perfectly OK to do nothing at all.

 11 I think It's more important to be a musician than to be a pianist.

 12 Your dreams are your sacred truth.